lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 SCHC ACK or SCHC ACK REQ MUST NOT be sent.
 SCHC Sender-Abort MAY be sent.
 SCHC Receiver-Abort MUST NOT be sent.

-Windowing is not used.
+Windows are not used.
 Therefore, the W field MUST NOT be present.
 The Retransmission Timer is not used.
 The Attempts counter is not used.
-At the receiver, one Inactivity Timer MUST be instantiated for each pair of Rule ID and optional DTag values.
+At the receiver, one Inactivity Timer MUST be maintained for each pair of Rule ID and optional DTag values.
 The Inactivity Timer expiration value is based on the characteristics of the underlying LPWAN technology and MUST be defined in a Profile.